-Affordable Housing: Housing of a reasonable quality that is affordable to people on modest income, to either rent or to buy, or through other 'intermediate tenures' such as shared ownership, shared equity or mid-market rent.
+Affordable Housing: Housing of a reasonable quality that is affordable to people on modest incomes.

-Amenity - Positive element or elements that contribute to the overall character and enjoyment of an area eg open land, trees, historic buildings and less tangible factors such as tranquillity and the inter-relationship between them.
+Amenity: Positive element or elements that contribute to the overall character and enjoyment of an area eg open land, trees, historic buildings and less tangible factors such as tranquillity and the inter-relationship between them.